blakedietz/generator-react-router/README.md

 ### Description

 Creates a stateful or stateless "dumb component" inside of the components directory of the given name.
-This is the first command that you will run for a feature level directory.
-Consider this the "seeding" command.

 ```
 application_name